Primary Care Pediatric Nurse Practitioner Program

 World-Class Faculty Leaders in Education, Research, and Practice

-The faculty who teach in our program are excellent instructors and researchers, but also expert clinicians who maintain active practices at the University of Michigan Health System – a premier health care organization - and other local primary care settings such as private practices and nurse managed centers.
+Faculty that teach in our program are excellent instructors and researchers, but also expert clinicians who maintain active practices at the University of Michigan Health System – a premier health care organization - and other local primary care settings such as private practices and nurse managed centers.
 In addition to their teaching, research, and practice, our faculty are actively involved in leadership roles in national organizations (e.g. Michigan Chapter of the National Association of Pediatric Nurse Practitioners) using their expertise to help shape and advance the future of pediatric care and education.

 Diverse Practice Settings Across the State of Michigan

 Because the experience of applying knowledge and theory in a real-world setting is so integral to the learning process, the School of Nursing provides a plethora of clinical placement opportunities that expose students to a wide variety of patient populations.
 From rural outpatient clinics to private practices in Ann Arbor, our PCPNP students learn by doing and, in the process, provide children with well child care, immunizations, developmental screenings, diagnosis and treatment of common acute illnesses, sports physicals, and anticipatory guidance.

 With a 100% pass rate on certification exams in recent years, it is undeniable that the graduates of the University of Michigan School of Nursing's Primary Care Pediatric Nurse Practitioner program are well-trained.
 Our long-standing tradition of rigorous academic preparation paired with intensive experiential learning makes for highly successful nurse practitioners in the professional world.